vk-cs/docs-public/docs/en/ml/mlplatform/deploymlflow/manage/manage-mlflow-client/manage-mlflow-client.md

     <info>

-    It is recommended to set different details from the VK Cloud or JupyterHub.
+    It is recommended to set details different from VK Cloud and JupyterHub.

     </info>